Books Set in Connecticut, New York, New Jersey, Pennsylvania, and Delaware

 Harry's Trees

 Harry has always loved trees, but he spends his days behind a computer as an analyst in a treeless US Forest Service office.
 After his wife dies suddenly and tragically, Harry can’t seem to move forward.
-One day he decides to follow his wife's advice - he quits his job and escapes to the remote woods of northeastern Pennsylvania to be with the trees.
+One day, he decides to follow his wife’s advice – he quits his job and escapes to the remote woods of northeastern Pennsylvania to be with the trees.

-There he meets Oriana, a young girl who has suffered a significant loss of her own.
+There, he meets Oriana, a young girl who has suffered a significant loss of her own.
 She spends most of her time in the forest with her book in the treehouse her father bought for her.
 They bond over their love of the forest and the trees.

 The octogenarian librarian in town gives Oriana a strange, handwritten book called The Grum’s Ledger.
 With this book as their guide, Oriana helps Harry believe in the magic, if only he’s willing to open his eyes and see it.

-The Book Girls Say… Because of its thread of magical realism, some describe this book as a fairy tale for adults.
+Because of its thread of magical realism, some describe this book as a fairy tale for adults.
 But it’s more than that.
 It’s a story of grief, sadness, and the power of friendship and connection set against the beauty of Pennsylvania’s Endless Mountains.
-This story is told from many points of view, including Harry and Oriana’s, as well as numerous others - but it’s written in a way that it’s easy to follow and understand.
+This story is told from many points of view, including Harry and Oriana’s, as well as numerous others – but it’s written in a way that it’s easy to follow and understand.

-Also Included on This Book List:
+Also Featured on These Book Lists:

 Long Bright River